kushaniperera/Blog/pages/Wassom 2015.md

 -
 - [[card]] **Chapter 5: Intellectual Property**

-  NPE: Non-Practicing Entities are patents
+  NPE: Non-Practicing Entities are patents obtained on concepts that are not used by the owner in practice but the patent is used solely for suing people who might use it